Cedrick-png/phase-1-code-challenge/README.md

 # phase-1-code-challenge

-#Ramen Rating App
+# Ramen Rating App
-This appllication is for reviewing types of foods in different restaurants.
+This application is for reviewing types of foods in different restaurants.

 # Technologies Used
 JAVASCRIPT